rickymac68/CIPs/CPS-?/README.md

 **Recommendation:**

 ### #12: Vote buying - Ada kickbacks.
+**Problem: Buying and Selling of Votes**
-  * With regard to CIP-1694, Treasury withdrawals come to mind but there could be a market for votes on most any governance action.
+ * With regard to [CIP-1694](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md), Treasury withdrawals come to mind but there could be a market for votes on most any governance action.
 It seems that in a close election where there is a lot of ADA waiting on the outcome, a market for votes is created where votes become much more valuable as we approach the [end of an epoch](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md#lifecycle) when votes are tallied.
 Payment for votes could be in ADA or another currency.
 So there may be a perverse incentive for voters to wait till the last minutes of an epoch before casting votes in order to get the best price for their votes.
 Aside from corrupting the election, it could also overload the system as votes come in at the last moments before an epoch closes.
   * Delegation is linked to wallets in an obvious way so payment for votes could be most easily made in ADA.
   * In this market for votes:
     * Where it is known exactly how many votes you still need in order to get the ADA for your project out of the treasury,